Deal hangs in balance as Cop26 climate summit extended beyond deadline for agreement

 Beijing and Riyadh were also resisting new requirements on transparency around the scale of emissions and the measures being taken to rein them in.

-And there were continued differences over the implementation of the final element of the 2015 Paris Accord still to be formally signed off - the so-called Article 6 mechanism for carbon trading.
+And there were continued differences over the implementation of the final element of the 2015 Paris Accord still to be formally signed off – the so-called Article 6 mechanism for carbon trading, which has the potential to blow up a deal in Glasgow.

 Cop26: In picturesShow all 10